acrtz/armandreitz.com/_projects/fourth-tone.md

 Both Articles and Lessons also include audio recording so that students can work on the lestining as well.

 ### Level Assessment
+For students coming in to the platform who are unsure of their level.
+They can take a HSK level assesment test.
+The test uses 30 questions to determine the students level.
+The questions are a combination of picking the correct definition for a character and completing a sentence by filling in the blank.

 ## Freemium